Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Introduction

 For $1\le p,q \le n-1$, let Let $A$ denote the $n\times n$ matrix whose $(i, j)$th entry is the indeterminate $a_{i,j}$, and let $A_{p\times q}$ be the submatrix of $A$ with rows in $1,\ldots,p$ and columns in $1,\ldots, q$.
 The ideal $I_w$ of $X_w$ is generated by all minors of size $1+r_{p\times q}(w)$ in $A_{p\times q}$ for all

-See \cite{FultonDegen}.
-These minors are called the \emph{Fulton generators}.
-Following the terminology in \cite{HPW22}, we recall also the definition of the \emph{CDG generators}.
+see \cite{FultonDegen}.
+The set $\mathrm{ess}(w)$ is called the \emph{essential set} for $w$, and these minors are called the \emph{Fulton generators}.
+Following the terminology in \cite{HPW22}, we also recall the definition of the \emph{CDG generators}.
 These are obtained from the Fulton generators by setting the monomials that contain variables already in $I_w$ to 0, whenever the Fulton generator is a minor of size at least 2.
 If a generator factors after this specialization, it is redundant and we exclude it from $\mathrm{CDG}(w)$.
-Denote the set of CDG generators for $I_w$ as $\mathrm{CDG}(w)$.
+Denote the set of CDG generators for $I_w$ by $\mathrm{CDG}(w)$.
 It is immediate that the CDG generators also generate $I_w$.
 We now define an iterative procedure that produces a set of generators $\mathcal{R}_w$ from the CDG generators of $I_w$.